qilstiano/draco/README.md

-# Draco - A Wenyan-lang IDE | Winner of NUS Hack and Roll 2025! 🏆
+# Draco - A Wenyan-lang IDE | Winner of NUS Hack and Roll 2025 Top 8! 🏆

 ## About Draco